blackhistorymonthbelgium/black-history-month-belgium/src/pages/agenda/2022-ABlackFeministForum-fr.md

 ---
 templateKey: agenda-post
 language: fr
-title:  Black Feminist Forum discussing the past, present and future of Black Feminism in Belgium
+title: 'Black Feminism in Belgium: a look at the Past, Present and Future'
 slug: ABlackFeministForum
 date: 2022-02-15T16:35:39.507Z
-description:  Black Feminist Forum discussing the past, present and future of Black Feminism in Belgium
+description: |
+  Black Feminism in Belgium: a look at the Past, Present and Future
 featuredpost: true
 featuredimage: /img/templateevent.jpeg
 tags: